nektos/act/README.md

 -P ubuntu-latest=nektos/act-environments-ubuntu:18.04
 ```

-Additionally, act support loading environment variables from a `.env` file.
-The default is to look in the working directory for the file, but can be overriden by:
+Additionally, act supports loading environment variables from an `.env` file.
+The default is to look in the working directory for the file but can be overridden by:

 ```
 act --env-file my.env
 ```

 # Events
-Every [Github event](https://developer.github.com/v3/activity/events/types) is accompanied with a payload.
-You can provide these events in JSON format with the `--eventpath` to simulate specific Github events kicking off an action.
+Every [GitHub event](https://developer.github.com/v3/activity/events/types) is accompanied by a payload.
+You can provide these events in JSON format with the `--eventpath` to simulate specific GitHub events kicking off an action.
 For example:

 ``` pull-request.json
 {